Master’s in Social Work (MSW) Degree Programs Guide

 Can you study for an MSW without a BSW?

 Absolutely.
 In fact, most MSW programs accommodate students who have their undergraduate degrees in majors other than social work.
-The first year of most two-year master’s programs often is spent in foundational coursework similar to what a BSW degree would already cover, which is why advanced placement programs exist for those students.
+The first year of most two-year master’s programs is spent in foundational coursework similar to what a BSW degree would already cover, which is why advanced placement programs exist for those students.

 What are the MSW concentrations?